 Ontario Provincewide Shutdown

-All regions in Ontario are under a stay-at-home order and province wide shutdown until at least May 3, 2021.
+All regions in Ontario are under a stay-at-home order and province wide shutdown until at least the third week of May, 2021.

 If you are unsure if your business should be open, please call the Stop the Spread Business Information Line at 1-888-444-3659.